awslabs/amazon-kinesis-client-ruby/README.md

 For questions regarding [Amazon Kinesis Service][amazon-kinesis] and the client libraries please check the [official documentation][amazon-kinesis-docs] as well as the [Amazon Kinesis Forums][kinesis-forum].

-## 🚨Important: Migration to amazon-kinesis-client-ruby 2.2.0 or later with MultiLangDaemon - Credential Provider Changes Required
+## 🚨Important: Migration to Ruby KCL 2.2.0 or later with MultiLangDaemon - Credential Provider Changes Required
-amazon-kinesis-client-ruby version 2.2.0 and later depends on KCL version 2.7.0, which uses AWS SDK for Java 2.x instead of AWS SDK for Java 1.x.
+Java KCL version 2.7.0 and later uses AWS SDK for Java 2.x instead of AWS SDK for Java 1.x.
+For the KCL Ruby 2.x versions, v2.2.0 is the first Ruby release to use Java KCL 2.7.0.
 All MultiLangDaemon users upgrading from earlier versions must update their credential provider configuration in the `.properties` file to use credentials provider name for AWS SDK for Java 2.x.
 Failure to do this will cause your multilang KCL application to fail during startup with credential provider construction errors.
-Please check the following link for the credentials provider mapping and MultiLangDaemon credentials provider configuration guide.
+Please check the following link for the credentials provider mapping and MultiLangDaemon credentials provider configuration guide

 - [AWS SDK for Java 1.x to 2.x Credentials Provider Mapping](aws.amazon.com/sdk-for-java/latest/developer-guide/migration-client-credentials.html#credentials-changes-mapping)
 - [KCL Multilang Credentials Provider Configuration Guide](https://github.com/aws/amazon-kinesis-client/blob/master/docs/multilang/configuring-credential-providers.md)